 Tip #3: How to make notes for IAS

 Most IAS toppers swear by this technique of studying.
 Writing reinforces what you have learned and also helps you organise your learning content.
 This makes recollection easier.
-If you find it difficult to make notes from newspapers, you can refer to our daily current affairs which is updated regularly.
+If you find it difficult to make notes from newspapers, you can refer to our daily current affairs which are updated regularly.
 This gives the best analysis of the daily news for UPSC, and also gives sample UPSC prelims and mains questions.

 Tip #4: How to write answers in UPSC

 Wherever possible, include diagrams, flowcharts, etc. to enhance your answers.
 They reveal a clear understanding of the concept and would fetch you more marks.
-Presentation is most important.
+Presentation is utmost important.
 Getting marks in the exam is about first impressions, so, keep it neat, simple, readable and compact.

 Tip # 5: NCERT books for UPSC

-There are multiple sources of study material for UPSC exams but your basic reading should ideally start with NCERT text books.
+There are multiple sources of study material for UPSC exams but your basic reading should ideally start with NCERT textbooks.
 The concepts are explained in simple language.
 It is recommended to read NCERT books from class VI to class XII for all the relevant subjects.

 You can download all the NCERT needed for UPSC exam here.